fredrikaverpil/fredrikaverpil.github.io/_posts/2018-04-18-cartesian-product-in-python.md

 tags: [python]
 ---

-A [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) is basically all combinations of given values, so for example I could have the following values:
+A [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) operation can return a set of "combinations" based on given values, so for example I could have the following values:

 a | b | c
 - | - | -